 There are a range of legal obligations that schools are expected to meet, including:

-- the law concerning the administration of medicines in the school setting;
+- the law concerning the administration of medications in the school setting

 - the obligation to discharge the school’s legal duty of care.